isotopp/isotopp.github.io/content/posts/2020-09-18-mysql-encoding-fields-for-great-profit.md

 - mysqldev
 title: 'MySQL: Encoding fields for great profit.'
 ---

 Iterating schemas over time is not an uncommon thing.
 Often requirements emerge only after you have data, and then directed action is possible.
 Consequently, working on existing data, and structuring and cleaning it up is a common task.

-In todays example we work with a log table that logged state transitions of things in freeform `VARCHAR` fields.
+In today's example we work with a log table that logged state transitions of things in freeform `VARCHAR` fields.
 After some time the log table grew quite sizeable, and the log strings are repeated rather often, contributing to the overall size of the table considerably.

 We are starting with this table: